 Ultimately the governing body allowed Southland to play on an even field with the other casinos – real slot machines, live table games, the works.
 No longer were we the challenger, but thanks to our long-established location advantage, we became the market leader.
 And with that change came a pivot in how we presented the brand.

 Finally, plant your flag and defend your turf

-And if we’re all smart about it, we’ll never forget that single market insight that led us there.
+And if we’re in a position to brag, we’ll never forget that single market insight that led us there.